Kender-Mendoza/Kender-Mendoza/README.md

 ## 🚀 About Me

-Hey there! 👋 I'm Kender Mendoza, a software developer.
-Currently, I have experience with Django, Ruby on Rails, JavaScript, and some other technologies.
+Hey there! 👋 I'm Kender Mendoza, a software engineer.
+Currently, I have experience with Python, JavaScript, Ruby, and some other technologies.
 I like to solve problems and look for exciting new tools or techniques to incorporate into my projects and improve my skills.

 ## 🛠 Skills and Tools